DM Hilltop FURFamily Guardian Home Opportunity

 We do require that the dog be kept groomed and matt free.
 If you are unable to keep the coat in good shape yourself, you are required to use a groomer to do so.
 It is important that they are maintained and not matted and in bad shape.

 We contract for age 4-4.5 for females and 5-6 for males.
 We are concerned for the well-being of our program dogs.
 If we find that the girl has problems with deliveries or it would be unhealthy for them to breed again, we will stop the breeding program with her before that age and she will be yours.

 We pay for the spay surgery after the girl has had time to recover from the last litter and have her hormone levels return to normal.
 This is usually within approximately 2 months after having puppies.

 During the term of this Agreement, Guardian may permanently return the dog to Breeders for any reason, at which time this Agreement shall terminate.

 We do offer compensation pay after each litter to our guardian homes.
+The pay more than covers yearly expenses on your end.
 After reading the expectations and guidelines of being a guardian home, you feel like you and your family would be a good fit, please fill out the following Application.